tobinata/api-documentation/README.md

     curl -H "content-type:application/json" -H "x-access-token:YOUR_ACCESS_TOKEN" -H "x-key:YOUR_API_KEY"  http://YOUR_INSTANCE_NAME.whetstoneeducation.com/api/v1/schools?name=Bel+Air+Academy;

-In that example, you'd request only the record where the name of the school is equal to Bel Air Academy.
+In that example, you would request only the record where the name of the school is equal to Bel Air Academy.
 You can use any data field in the query string.
 (Typically, you'll use an id number to get a single record.)

 ### Data Available
 We currently have the following endpoints available: